Updated content on July 14, 2023.

-Growth of Telemedicine
+The Growth of Telemedicine

-Focus on Sanitation
+The Increased Focus on Sanitation

-Shortage of Professionals
+The Shortage of Healthcare Professionals

 Even before the COVID-19 pandemic, a shortage of qualified healthcare professionals has risen.
 Factors such as the aging baby boomer population needing additional medical care, the aging, and retiring workforce, and the growth of telemedicine have all contributed to the need for essential healthcare workers.